-Nicholas Jerry "Nick" Jonas (born September 16, 1992 in Dallas, Texas) is an American singer-songwriter, musician and actor, best known for being one-third of The Jonas Brothers, a pop-rock band he formed with brothers Joe and Kevin.
+Nicholas Jerry Jonas (born September 16, 1992) is an American singer-songwriter, musician and actor, best known for being one-third of The Jonas Brothers, a pop-rock band he formed with brothers Joe and Kevin.
 Originally intended as a solo act, his record label liked the way he sounded with his brothers on backup, thusly launching them as a trio.

 Together, they starred in Disney Channel original series JONAS as fictionalized versions of themselves, as well as the Disney Channel original movie Camp Rock, and its sequel, Camp Rock 2: The Final Jam.